How to Select a Paralegal Degree Program near Waterbury Vermont

 - Investigating and fact checking cases

 - Conducting research on pertinent cases and laws

-- Composing correspondence and legal papers
+- Composing correspondence and legal documents

 - Filing legal documents with opposing counsel or the court

 - Assisting lawyers get ready for trial and stay organized with their cases

-- Organizing and preserving legal files, documents and other records
+- Organizing and preserving legal documents, files and other records

 Paralegal Programs and Certification